Arab Belt project

-The Arab Belt (الحزام العربي, al-hizām al-ʿarabī; Kembera Erebî, کهمبهرا عهرهبی) was a project undertaken by the Ba'ath ruling party in Syria.
-It aimed to Arabize the northern areas of the Al-Hasakah Governorate, to the detriment of other ethnic groups, particularly the Kurds.
+The Arab Belt (الحزام العربي; کهمبهرا عهرهبی) was a project undertaken by Ba'athist Syria, which aimed to Arabize the northern areas of the Al-Hasakah Governorate, to the detriment of other ethnic groups, particularly the Kurds.

 It primarily involved the expulsion of Kurds from public land used as pasture, and the settlement of Arabs, in their place.
 The program was implemented in 1973; deporting around 140,000 Kurds and confiscating their lands around a 180-mile strip.
-Thousands of Arabs, around 4000 families who were displaced by the creation of Lake Assad in Raqqa, were then granted these lands to establish settlements.
+Thousands of Arabs—around 4,000 families who were displaced by the creation of Euphrates Lake in Raqqa—were then granted these lands to establish settlements.

 Background

-During the Ottoman Period, from 1517-1917, the interior of Upper Mesopotamia (lands south of the Baghdad-Berlin railway line, east of the Euphrates, and west of the Tigris) was a “no man’s land”, incorporated de jure under the Mosul, Aleppo, and Diyarbakir Ottoman vilayets as well as the Deir Ez-Zor Sanjak.
+During Ottoman rule in 1517–1917, the interior of Upper Mesopotamia (lands south of the Baghdad–Berlin railway line, east of the Euphrates, and west of the Tigris) was a "no man's land", incorporated de jure under the Mosul, Aleppo, and Diyarbekir Ottoman vilayets as well as the Deir Ez-Zor Sanjak.

-Primarily, the region was inhabited by the semi-nomadic Shammar and Tayy Arab tribes (see 1907 map below).
+Primarily, the region was inhabited by the semi-nomadic Arab tribes of Shammar and Tayy (see 1907 map below).
 However, the northern and eastern fringes, near Mosul and Mardin, were populated by Syriac-speaking Aramean and Assyrian Christians as well as Muslim Arab Bedouins of the aforementioned Arab tribes.
-As John G. Taylor states in 1866: "The northern part of Mesopotamia, in which Nisibin is situated, is peopled by Arabs and Turcomans" Taylor counts the Arabs as a total of 81,000 (souls) in 13500 households (tents).
+As John G. Taylor states in 1866: "The northern part of Mesopotamia, in which Nisibin is situated, is peopled by Arabs and Turcomans".
+Taylor counts the Arabs as a total of 81,000 (souls) in 13500 households (tents).
 As for the Turcomans, who he comments "are erroneously called Kurds", their population is detailed as 1600 tents mostly centered around Veyranshehr.
 He also provided a table illustrating the ratio of Arabs to Kurds as 2.3:1, see below.